As a day trader, I use patterns for my trade setups.

 Which leads me to…

-Yes, I teach my .
+Yes, I teach my Trading Challenge students my favorite candlestick patterns.
 Better yet, other students jump into the chat room and help out.
 You can’t find a better, more engaged, trading community anywhere.
 Are you ready?
-Apply for my .students my favorite candlestick patterns
+Apply for my Trading Challenge.